The Semiotic Engineering Research Group

 Conversations around Semiotic Engineering

-New book on Semiotic Engineering, edited by Simone Barbosa and Karin Breitman, celebrates 20 years of research.
+Latest book on Semiotic Engineering, edited by Simone Barbosa and Karin Breitman, celebrates 20 years of research.
 With chapters by Terry Winograd, Liam Bannon, Susanne Bødker, Gerhard Fischer, Alan Blackwell, Mihai Nadin, Allen Cypher, Ernest Edmonds, Raquel Prates and Carla Leitão.

 Visit this book's website at Springer » !